 Skip to main content

-My guys love pork and will eat it just about any way, but I'm a little more picky.
-Normally I do chops pan fried with panko and cheese, but Donna C's recipe in Taste of Home's 5 Ingredient Comfort Food caught my eye because of the cornbread mix, which I happened to have in the pantry.
+My guys love pork and will eat it just about any way, but I’m a bit pickier.
+I usually pan-fry chops with panko and cheese, but Donna C's recipe in Taste of Home’s 5 Ingredient Comfort Food caught my eye because of the cornbread mix.
+Lucky me, I had some in the pantry.

-The only change I made to the recipe was to use thinly sliced center cut chops instead of slicing up a pork loin.
-The package I had was over a pound, so I doubled the breading ingredients.
-I held out the salt because I prefer to sprinkle on kosher salt after frying.
+The only change I made was using thinly sliced center-cut chops instead of slicing a pork loin.
+My package was over a pound, so I doubled the breading ingredients.
+I held off on adding salt, since I prefer sprinkling kosher salt after frying.

 Clean plates all around.
-None of used the recommended sauces, I thought they were great as is.
-I served them with some steam in bag green beans and some ready in 90 second microwaveable rice.
-Delicious, budget friendly and a new family favorite!
+Nobody used the suggested sauces; we thought they were perfect as is.
+I served them with steam-in-bag green beans and 90-second microwaveable rice.
+Delicious, budget-friendly, and a new family favorite!

 Breaded Pork Tenderloin Chops